 Is Kaspersky Antivirus safe to use?

-From a protection standpoint, Kaspersky Antivirus is safe as it offers admirable protection from viruses, malware, and ransomware, protecting your devices as well or better than its top competitors—as you would expect with its higher price point.
+Kaspersky Antivirus is a really safe application from a security standpoint.
+It offers admirable protection from viruses, malware, and ransomware, protecting your devices as well or better than its top competitors.
+It also causes little impact on memory and system performance and offers lots of useful features.

 Also, the taint of Russian espionage allegations remains, as do the bans by the US government, Twitter, and Best Buy.
 Kaspersky has been proactive in its attempts to rehabilitate its reputation… but when an internet security company is accused of being an avenue for espionage, proceed with caution.